Cynicarlos/RetinexRawMamba/README.md

 ```

 ## Citation
-If there is any help for your research, please star this repository and if you want to follow this work, you can cite as following:
+If there is any help for your research, please star this repository and if you want to follow this work, you can cite as follows:
 ```md
 @misc{chen2024retinexrawmambabridgingdemosaicingdenoising,
       title={Retinex-RAWMamba: Bridging Demosaicing and Denoising for Low-Light RAW Image Enhancement},